-- It should be noted that in some states, certain utility companies may request that a deposit is made prior to hook up of service.
+187 It should be noted that in some states, certain utility companies may request that a deposit is made prior to hook up of service.
 To avoid these unplanned deposits, it is recommended that members obtain a "good customer" letter from their current utility provider in Canada.
-In most cases, the U.S. utility provider will waive a security deposit if they have this letter. - 100 Non-admissible items include: - A Telephone service, cable TV and internet; - B Personal services, including those provided by a doorman, janitor, maid, concierge or gardener; - Carpet cleaning; and - D Utility charges related to swimming pools or hot tubs. - The Utility Allowance is deposited around the 18th of each month in the same USD account to which your rent is deposited.
+In most cases, the U.S. utility provider will waive a security deposit if they have this letter.

+188 Non-admissible items include:

+- A Telephone service, cable TV and internet; - B Personal services, including those provided by a doorman, janitor, maid, concierge or gardener; - c Carpet cleaning; and - D Utility charges related to swimming pools or hot tubs. - 189 The Utility Allowance is deposited around the 18th of each month in the same USD account to which your rent is deposited.
 The deposit is to pay the current month's bills, e.g. a payment on 18 June is to be used to pay your June utility bills.

-SPECIAL CONSIDERATION REQUIREMENTS
+ADMINISTRATION SPECIAL CONSIDERATION REQUIREMENTS

-Items such as pest control, firewood, etc. must receive CDLS(W) approval BEFORE being included in the utility allowance forecast.
+190 Items such as pest control, firewood, etc. must receive CDLS(W) approval BEFORE being included in the utility allowance forecast.
 Such submissions are to be addressed to the Housing Coordinator.

-UTILITY RECONCILIATION
+ADMINISTRATION UTILITY RECONCILIATION

-- Utilities are reconciled once per year.
+Utilities are reconciled once per year.
+Send completed reconciliations to the cdlsw-FinancialSvcs@forces. gc.ca inbox.
 An email will be sent out in October with instructions for submission.
 You are expected to retain all individual invoices from each utility company along with proof of payment.
+Common concerns:

-Common concerns: - If the bills must stay in your landlord's name, that is fine as long as you can provide the proof of payment to landlord. - Service charges/initiation fees are not reimbursed under utilities, however, they are reimbursed through BGRS - Deposits are not reimbursable because they are returned to you.
+- If the bills must stay in your landlord's name, that is fine as long as you can provide the proof of payment to landlord. - Service charges/initiation fees are not reimbursed under utilities, however, they are reimbursed through BGRS - Deposits are not reimbursable because they are returned to you.
 The credit will not be accounted once applied. - Pest control for inside the home will require pre-approval from CDLS(W) - If you have a pool, you will need to determine the costs associated with maintaining the pool and account for it on the reconciliation as these costs are member's responsibility